 What happens if a think tank or campaign is funded by another organisation that is not transparent?
 Do you investigate that?

 At the moment we only ask organisations to name their funders, but do not investigate those funders too.
-We'll be reviewing this soon – subject to our limited resources – and welcome your comments.
+However, we do add some special conditions when awarding higher ratings – see the note on our methodology page.

 What can funders do?